StephanStock/SPOG/README.md

 Welcome to SPOG V1.0

+Author: Stephan Stock @ ZAH, Landessternwarte Heidelberg

 Required evolutionary models were not found or do not exist on the disk.
 Do you want to download the models to the following path: /home/sstock/SPOG_Models_student ?
 Type (y)es or (n)o:
 y
 Which version of the models do you want to download?
 (1) Minimal, recommended for testing only (830M)
-(2) Student, a good compromise between accuracy, model load time and disk space usage (12G) (3) Professional, recommended for scientists who would like to publish their results (X GB) Please type either 1, 2, 3, to chose, (c)ancel to cancel or d(etails) get more information: d
+(2) Student, a good compromise between accuracy, model load time and disk space usage (11.0G) (3) Professional, recommended for scientists who would like to publish their results (54.5G) Please type either 1, 2, 3, (c)ancel to abort, or d(etails) get more information about which models to download. d
  (1) The minimal version consists of the following metallicities: Z0.0005, Z0.001, Z0.002, Z0.004, Z0.006, Z0.008, Z0.01, Z0.014, Z0.017, Z0.02, Z0.03,  Z0.04, Z0.06.
      The mass grid is 0.05 Msun.

- (2) The student version consists of 1/5th of the metallcities provided in the professional version.
+ (2) The student version consists of 1/5th of the metallicities provided in the professional version.
 The mass grid is 0.025 Msun.
-     If the uncertainty of the metallcity of your star is larger than 0.1 in [Fe/H] than this grid might be enough, even as a professional user.
+     If the uncertainty of the metallicity of your star is larger than 0.1 in [Fe/H] than this grid might be enough, even as a professional user.